buildkite/buildkite-agent-metrics/README.md

 - **Running**: the jobs that are currently in the “running” state.
 These jobs have been picked up by agents and are actively being executed.
 - **Unfinished**: the jobs that have been scheduled but have not yet finished.
-This count would include jobs that are in the “running,” “scheduled”.
+This count includes jobs that are in the states “running” and “scheduled”.

 ## License